raphael-group/LAML/README.md

 run_laml -c examples/example1/character_matrix.csv -t examples/example1/starting.tree -p examples/example1/priors.csv --delimiter comma -o example1 --nInitials 1 --randseeds 1984 --timescale 10
 ```
 specifies the tree via ``-t`` and set ``--timescale`` to 10.
 Running this command will produce three output files
 1. `example1_trees.nwk`: the output tree containing time-resolved branch lengths.
-This tree has the same topology as the starting tree, but has branch lengths in time units
+This tree has the same topology as the starting tree specified in `-t`, but has branch lengths in time units
+2. `example1_params.txt`: this file reports the dropout rate, silencing rate, the negative log-likelihood of the tree topology and parameters, and the mutation rate
-2. `example1_annotations.txt`: This file has two components
+3. `example1_annotations.txt`: This file has two components
    (i) the newick string of the rooted tree with internal nodes labeled and branch lengths show the infer *number of mutations*.
    (ii) imputed sequences for each node in the tree.
 For sites with multiple possible states, that site is annotated with the probability of each possible state.
-3. `example1_params.txt`: this file reports the dropout rate, silencing rate, the negative log-likelihood of the tree topology and parameters, and the mutation rate

 We provide sample outputs in `examples/out_example1/` for your reference.
 <!--In order to compare the likelihoods, display the contents of the two files using the following (if on Linux/Unix):